inerciapt/2020_inercia_pt/README.md

 # TODO

+---

-ask people for shader royale test on friday 11th september shader royale competition (no voting system, just visuals)
+test on friday 11th september shader royale system:

-max resolution for images 1920x1080
+* alkama
+* flopine
+* blackle
+* visy
+* cosamentale
+* yx

+test page to process random encounters

+test all grabbers on thumbnail size for all contestants

+overlays on obs maybe some nametags??

+---

+prepare the first seminar flyer

+spam the first seminar flyer

+prepare page to process random encounters

+prepare the seminar

+create discordchat room for shader royale, invite everyone, give rolls, give info on how to join

 finish contacting all the listed people about possible seminars